Tyrn/wei/the-insider-en.typ

      "I," Bemish said, "Believe in the freedom of conscience.
 The freedom of conscience is  not, when you let  your employees believe in  what  you like, it's when you let your employees believe  what they  want to.
-If you want to consider me a demon -  go  ahead.
+If you want to consider me a demon---go  ahead.
 If  you are  afraid that a close encounter with me will weaken your beliefs, then they aren't worth much."

      "All right," Ashinik said, "I accept your offer."